-Cowles and Thompson Shareholders Mike Northrup and Sim Israeloff successfully defended on appeal a judgment in favor of our client.
+Cowles Thompson Shareholders Mike Northrup and Sim Israeloff successfully defended on appeal a judgment in favor of our client.
 The appealed judgment declared that a nonprofit Housing Finance Corporation’s property was exempt from property taxes as a matter of law.

 Housing Finance Corporations are created by cities or other local governments to develop affordable, safe, and sanitary housing for persons of low and moderate incomes.